lichendust/souschef/readme.md

 If you are using Windows with the Subsystem for Linux, you'll still need to use the Windows build of Sous Chef and install Windows Python.
 Mixing a Windows copy of Blender with WSL Python and Sous Chef *could work*, but the spaghetti of path mixing is untenable for me as a maintainer and infuriating to set up correctly for a user.

-You can still use `souschef.exe` through WSL, as I do, which works perfectly.
+You can still use `souschef.exe` through WSL, as I do, which works perfectly for relative paths.